Explore a Career in Internal Medicine | RUSM Skip to main content

 Demand for Internal Medicine

-As populations increase and people age, the demand for internists—and doctors in general—continues to grow.
-And, like doctors in all medical fields, internal medicine physicians are an aging population.
-As those doctors retire, the shortage of internists increases.
-In July 2020, another AAMC report showed that one third of U.S. physicians are age 60 or older, and well over half—57 percent—are over 50 years old.
+As populations increase and people age, the need for physicians trained in internal medicine continues to grow.
+At the same time, like doctors across many specialties, a significant portion of the internal medicine workforce is nearing retirement.
+In July 2020, an AAMC report showed that one third of U.S. physicians are age 60 or older, and well over half—57 percent—are over 50 years old.
+This shift underscores the importance of preparing future physicians through medical school and internal medicine residency training.

-The Ross University School of Medicine has a strong history of placing graduating students in internal medicine and specialist residencies.
-RUSM has a 90% first-time residency attainment rate for 2020-2021 graduates.
-Take the next step on your path to a specialization in internal medicine: apply for admission to RUSM.
+Ross University School of Medicine has a strong history of preparing graduates for internal medicine residency and subspecialty training.
+RUSM reported a 90% first-time residency attainment rate for 2020–2021 graduates.
+If you are considering the internal medicine pathway, explore RUSM’s MD program and residency preparation resources.

 Related Resources: